matijakolaric-com/django-music-publisher/docs/introduction.rst

-Technical introduction
+Introduction
 =================================

-Django Music Publisher is an open source software for original music publishers.
+Django Music Publisher is open source software for original music publishers.
 It is based on Django Web framework.

 Django Music Publisher is a tool for **managing metadata** on musical works and recordings.
 It has support for **royalty distribution processing**.